yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Detecting Invisibility and intelligent debuffing of enemy protections.

 - Spells will not be cast in Wild Magic Areas, Dead Magic Areas, or in Athkatla when the licence to use magic is not purchased/Cowled Wizards are harassing you.
+The casting in Athkatla can be toggled on/off by pressing the "T" key in the event the player wants to fight the Cowled Wizards.

 - Intelligent use of equipment special abilities.